Clonephaze/Blender3mfFormat_4.2-5.x_Compatible/README.md

 This is an add-on for Blender for importing and exporting **3MF (3D Manufacturing Format)** files.

-3MF is a modern format for 3D printing.
+3MF is a modern format for 3D manufacturing.
 Unlike STL, it carries more than geometry: units, materials, colors, metadata, and slicer-relevant information.
 Blender sits upstream of slicers in many workflows, and this add-on helps make that process smooth and predictable.

 The goal is simple: make **Blender a reliable, spec-compliant tool in real 3MF workflows**, with solid behavior and interoperability with modern slicers.